-Just as hydroelectric power plants provide so much of Canada’s electricity, small-scale micro hydro can offer abundant energy to individual homeowners.
+Just as hydroelectric power plants provide so much of our electricity, small-scale micro hydro can offer abundant energy to individual homeowners.
 Like wind turbines, these systems utilize a turbine to generate electricity, except it’s running water that’s creating the power, not wind.

 Micro hydro will only work for homes that have a stream nearby.
 And the faster that water flows the more electricity produced.

-Since so much of Canada is covered with forests, wood is a plentiful resource that can also be a sustainable one when reforestation is practiced.
+Since so much of North America is covered with forests, wood is a plentiful resource that can also be a sustainable one when reforestation is practiced.
 The burning process only releases CO2 that was absorbed in the tree when it was growing.
 Forests always have deadfall or snags (standing dead) that are rotting away and releasing CO2 anyways, albeit at a much slower rate.
 By replacing dead trees, wood harvesting can become even more sustainable.